Diversity Resources

 https://www.tuc.org.uk/research-analysis/reports/jobs-and-recovery-monitor-bme-workers

-Story from one of our CDI members
+Story from a CDI member

 https://www.blacksouthwestnetwork.org/blog/guest-blog-national-windrush-day-2020/23/6/2020